jdereg/json-command-servlet/README.md

 JsonCommandServlet.servletResponse.get().
 The command servlet places the request and response objects on a ThreadLocal and makes it available for the lifespace of your method call.

 If you need to stream data back, you can use the JsonCommandServlet.servletResponse.get() to obtain the HttpServletResponse object, and then use the response object set HTTP Response headers and to get the output stream to write to.
 You may be wondering, how do I prevent the JsonCommandServlet from writing a JSON standard response object instead of the streamed data?

-For controller methods that need to stream data back, place the @HttpResponseHandler handler annotation on your method and the JsonCommandServlet will not communicate back the HTTP response, but instead your method is expected to.
-Use the HttpServletResponse object obtained from the JsonCommandServlet.servletResponse.get() call to set HTTP Response headers and to obtain the output stream to write to.
+The JsonCommandServlet will detect that the output stream has been written to, and will not write the standard return (JSON) envelope.

 Version History
+* 1.2.2
+ * Added support for using n-cubes as controllers.
+This allows dynamic programming (reload-able service side code) without restarting web container.
+ * The JsonCommandServlet now automatically recognizes if a controller writes to the HTTP response output stream.
+If so, it does not write the standard JSON envelope.
+ * Filled out all Javadoc.
 * 1.2.1
  * Added significant improvement in argument marshalling.
 Maps are converted to the appropriate class if they match a non-Map argument.
 All primitive arguments are set using java-util's Converter.convert() API.
  * Updated to use java-util 1.18.0.